-Article-based apps in Twixl Publisher 5 introduce a concept that we call "browse pages" as a flexible way to present your content to readers.
+Article-based apps in Twixl Publisher use a concept that we call "browse pages" as a flexible way to present your content to readers.
 While browse pages can still mimic the behaviour of the traditional kiosk that contains different issues, the flexibility goes much further.

 The layout of your browse pages will be defined using a grid-based approach.
 First of all, define a number of columns for your pages, then based on that your page will be divided into a number of equal squares.

 Browse pages can be defined as either scrolling vertically or horizontally.